CoverBasha/CoverBasha/README.md

 ###

-<p align="left">My name is Ahmad and I'm a Software Engineer, from Cairo, Egypt.</p>
+<p align="left">My name is Ahmad and I'm a Software Engineer and a .NET developer, from Cairo, Egypt.</p>

 ###